Once you select an Element containing a

 Read More

-of more than one dimension, you'll first have to separate it's dimensions (on the function column of the function editor,
+Note that if a track is composed of more than one dimension, you'll first have to separate its dimensions

 Function editor shortcuts